rameezw/CUBLab/README.md

 ### OptiTrackRESTServer

 The [OptiTrackRESTServer application](https://github.com/HyConSys/OptiTrackRESTServer) is the localization server, used to retrieve each rigid body's location within the arena.
+While running, the server will display information at [MediaServerIP:12345/OptiTrackRESTServer](192.168.1.194:12345/OptiTrackRESTServer).

 ### NDIRestServer